kanbanyte/sepb/assessments/usability.md

 the system can be considered a success and classified as straight-forward and intuitive.

 # Usability Metrics
+This section covers the usability requirements can be evaluated using usability metrics used in this project to evaluate usability requirements.
+These include; scenario completion rates, error rates and client evaluations.

 ## Completed Scenarios
 The following usability scenarios have been evaluated:
 * The vision system detects and guides the cobot to move the chips to the correct compartment in the white tray.